ryanmcdermott/code-review-tips/README.md

 review process for new code that is introduced into your code base.
 Find a process that works for you and your team, there's no one size fits all.
 The important point is to do code reviews as regularly as possible.

+## Basics
+Code reviews should:

+- Avoid details that can be handled by a static analysis tool.
+Don't argue about details such as code formatting and whether to use `let` or `var`.
+Having a formatter and linter can save your team a lot of time from reviews that your computer can do for you.
+- Avoid API discussion.
+These discussions should happen before the code is even written.
+Don't try to argue about the floor plan once you've poured the concrete foundation.
+- Be kind.
+It's scary to have your code reviewed is scary and can bring about feelings of insecurity in even the most experienced developer.
+Be positive in your language and keep your teammates comfortable and secure in their work!